Presidents' Conference Committee (Toronto streetcar): Second-hand purchases

-Class A15 and retirement
+Class A-15 and retirement

-In the late 1980s, as CLRVs (Canadian Light Rail Vehicle) were replacing the aging PCC fleet, the TTC started to create a new class of PCC cars, the A15 class, by rebuilding A8-class cars for use on the then-new Harbourfront streetcar line (part of today's 509 Harbourfront route).
+In the late 1980s, as Canadian Light Rail Vehicles (CLRVs) were replacing the aging PCC fleet, the TTC started to create a new class of PCC cars, the A-15 class, by rebuilding A-8-class cars for use on the then-new Harbourfront streetcar line (part of today's 509 Harbourfront route).
 The refurbishment program was cancelled in 1991 following an edict by the Metropolitan Toronto government that all future vehicle purchases must be accessible; all 19 PCCs were rebuilt, with the last car outshopped in 1992.
-However, in 1995, the A15 class PCCs were retired because the new CLRV fleet could handle the ridership, which had declined by that time.
+However, in 1995, the A-15 class PCCs were retired because the new CLRV fleet could handle the ridership, which had declined by that time.

-The class A15 cars were numbered 4600–4618; however, two cars (4604 and 4605) were painted with their original A8-class numbers for historical accuracy.
+The class A-15 cars were numbered 4600–4618; however, two cars (4604 and 4605) were painted with their original A-8-class numbers for historical accuracy.
 Thus, officially they were 4604 and 4605, but publicly they were known as 4500 and 4549, respectively.
-These two cars were classified as A15H ("H" for "historical") and were restored as closely as possible to their original condition.
+These two cars were classified as A-15H ("H" for "historical") and were restored as closely as possible to their original condition.
 These are the only two PCCs remaining in Toronto, and they are used for charters and special events.

 Rail grinder trains

 The TTC constructed two rail grinder trains from two pairs of PCC cars retired from passenger service.
 One train was adapted for the subway system and the other was for the streetcar system.

-In 1970, the TTC converted two class A7 PCCs (4446 and 4410) into a subway rail grinder train (renumbering the cars as RT-14 and RT-15).
+In 1970, the TTC converted two class A-7 PCCs (4446 and 4410) into a subway rail grinder train (renumbering the cars as RT-14 and RT-15).
 The cars were modified for the third-rail based subway system.
 The two cars were operated coupled back-to-back, and operators could access either car from within the train.
 The front two doors were modified so that one door opened at platform level while the other opened closer to the ground.
 A centre platform-level door was added on the left side of each car.
 The original centre doors and many of the windows of the former streetcars were blocked off.
 This train was retired in 1989.

-About 1974, the TTC converted two class A11 PCCs (4631 and 4668) into a streetcar system rail grinder train (renumbering the cars as W-30 and W-31).
+About 1974, the TTC converted two class A-11 PCCs (4631 and 4668) into a streetcar system rail grinder train (renumbering the cars as W-30 and W-31).
 W-31 had its brake shoes replaced by rail grinding blocks.
 W-30 pulled the train and provided braking power.
 The train's last rail grinding job was in 1999; in 2002, the two cars were donated to the Halton County Radial Railway.